Self-Compassion After Habit Failure: Why Kindness Beats Criticism

 When you break a habit streak or miss a commitment, you face what researchers call an "abstinence violation effect" - first documented in the context of addiction recovery by Marlatt and Gordon in 1985, but since studied in the context of dieting, exercise, and habit formation broadly.

 The abstinence violation effect describes a predictable pattern: after a single violation, people often respond with an all-or-nothing catastrophizing that leads to complete abandonment.
+The habit relapse recovery guide offers a practical step-by-step protocol for this exact situation.
 "I already ruined it, so I might as well go all the way."
 Or in habit terms: "I missed Monday, so the week is ruined."

 The severity of this response is determined significantly by one factor: how harshly you judge yourself for the initial failure.